RaoNagaraj/es6/README.md

 # es6
 A list of ES6 / Harmony / ES2015 features, tips, tools and resources.
 Standardization and implementation might take a while to reach the point where ECMAScript6 is widely adopted by developers - that being said, it's wise to adopt today what we'll see tomorrow, especially with the sheer amount of syntax changes in this edition.
-There is alot to learn.

 ## Table of Contents
 * [ECMA History](#history)